 Whether it’s a quick lunch or an important religious gathering, noodles make an essential ingredient.

-So let’s break down these two people’s favorites and learn the differences?
+So let’s break down these three people’s favorites and learn the differences?
 So, without further ado, let’s get on with our battle.

 It’s Soba vs Ramen Vs Udon time!
 Are you ready?